vaultic13/neuro-pragmata/README.md

 **Dialogue lines aren't being captured** — verify `<Pragmata>/reframework/log.txt` shows `[pragmata] dialogue: …` lines as subtitles appear.
 If not, the game's GUI hierarchy may have changed in a patch; check that `UI/Asset/ui2000/gui/ui2010` still resolves.

-## Contributing
+## Open items

-This mod was developed under spoiler-isolation constraints, which means binding code received less review than transport/dispatcher code.
-Improvements especially welcome in:
+Binding code is the least runtime-verified part of the mod.
+Current open items:

-- Runtime-verified bindings (everything currently in `bindings/` is static-dump-derived).
+- Runtime-verifying the ability bindings (everything in `bindings/` outside the hacking path is static-dump-derived).
 - A driver-board lookup helper for hacking and overdrive (would upgrade three bindings from medium/low to high confidence).
 - Disambiguating save vs. load in `checkpoint.is_saving()`.
-- Mission/objective state binding (intentionally omitted from this version because objective text is heavily spoiler-bearing and needs a redaction strategy).
+- Mission/objective state binding (not yet implemented).

 ## License